Dynamically preparing robust Bell states by time-boundary engineering: Bell states from time scattering

-The considered SSH model in Fig.~\ref{Fig1}\textbf{a} consists of \( L \) unit cells, each containing \( M \) lattice sites, with intra-cell coupling strength \( v \) (thin bonds) and inter-cell coupling strength \( w \) (thick bonds).
-The Hamiltonian of this system reads,
+The SSH model in Fig.~\ref{Fig1}(a) consists of $L$ unit cells, each containing $M$ lattice sites, with intra-cell coupling $v$ (thin bonds) and inter-cell coupling $w$ (thick bonds).
+The Hamiltonian reads:

-where \( \hat{a}_{l,m}^\dag \) ( \( \hat{a}_{l,m} \) ) denotes the creation (annihilation) operator for a particle or excitation at the \( m \)-th site of the \( l \)-th unit cell.
-A time boundary would be realized by introducing time dependence into the inter-cell coupling strength, denoted as \( w(t) \).
-The intra-cell coupling strength \( v \) is set as energy unit, with its inverse \( v^{-1} \) serving as time unit.
-For notational simplicity, we set the reduced Planck constant $\hbar\equiv1$ throughout this work.
+where $\hat{a}_{l,m}^\dag$ ( $\hat{a}_{l,m}$ ) denotes the creation (annihilation) operator for a particle or excitation at the $m$-th site of the $l$-th unit cell.
+A TB could be realized by introducing time dependence into the inter-cell coupling, $w(t)$.
+The intra-cell coupling $v$ is set as energy unit, with its inverse $v^{-1}$ as time unit.
+For simplicity, the Planck constant of $\hbar\equiv1$ is taken throughout this work.